wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ## In-studio Upgrade Help

-Use the right arrow to go through the illustrative help guide, and keep note of the checklist before going to the next steps.
+Use the right arrow to go through the illustrative help guide, and keep a note of the checklist before going to the next steps.
 See the image below and follow the orange tag.

 ### Start Upgrade